 The Freeman King Visitor Centre contains a variety of interactive displays that are fun for children and adults alike to learn more about the salmon and other nature life in the park.
 The Centre hosts interpretive events and lectures.

 A board inside the centre displayed the latest salmon counts from the current season salmon run.
-Staff told me that salmon counts for Coho and Chinook are for the season, but chum counts are a daily count.
 Salmon are counted manually by volunteers using counters as they walk the trail.
 Live and dead salmon are counted separately so as not to double count.
 At the end of the season, the live and dead counts should balance each other.